Newcastle United F.C.: Club identity

 The club's home colours are a black and white striped shirt.
-Shorts and socks are usually black with white trim, though white socks are sometimes worn under some managers who consider them "lucky".
-Newcastle's colours at the outset was generally the home kit of Newcastle East End, comprising plain red shirts with white shorts and red socks.
+Shorts and socks are usually black with white trim, though white socks are sometimes worn.
+Newcastle's colours at the outset were generally the home kit of Newcastle East End, comprising plain red shirts with white shorts and red socks.
 In 1894, the club adopted the black and white striped shirts, which had been used as the reserve team's colours.
 These colours were chosen for the senior team because they were not associated with either of the two teams United were merged from.
 They played in grey shorts until 1897, and between 1897 and 1921, they played in blue shorts before adopting the black shorts they play in now.

 United's away colours have changed a number of times over the years.
 They played in white shirts and black shorts from 1914 until 1961, and then white shorts until 1966.
 They then played in yellow shirts and blue shorts for the 1967–68 season, but from 1969 to 1974 played in all red with an all blue third kit.
 In 1974, they returned to a yellow shirt, which they played with various coloured shorts until 1983.
 They played in all grey from 1983 to 1988, before once again returning to the yellow kit until 1993.
 Since 1995, the away kit has changed frequently and has not been the same for more than a single season.

-Through former owner Mike Ashley, the club also had a relationship with the Sports Direct retail chain which he founded.